 - Tetramers bind to T cell receptors via three MHC/peptide monomers.^{3,4} Therefore the minimal recommended peptide exchange percentage should be 75%.
 The QuickSwitchTM Tetramer concentration is 50 μg/mL, measured by MHC monomer content.
 Depending on the T cell receptor affinity towards the MHC/peptide complex, cell stainings require 0.5 ng to 2 μg tetramer per reaction.^{5,6} - 2.
 This current protocol uses a magnet to pellet the beads.
-It is possible to pellet by centrifugation using a plate holder or by suction using filter plates.
-The user will then have to modify the protocol accordingly. - 3.
+If a magnet is unavailable, it is possible to pellet beads by centrifugation at 300 g for 10 minutes.
+In that case, plates can be flicked like cells, without magnet.
+Centrifugating beads is not recommended because this could result in tetramer aggregation and/or bead clumping and bead loss in some cases. - 3.
 Most of peptides are soluble in DMSO.
-However some highly basic or acidic peptides may precipitate in DMSO and would require alternative buffers. - 4.
-The final peptide concentration is 20 μM in this assay.
-The user may want to test higher or lower peptide concentrations as well.
-Higher concentrations may increase the percentage of peptide exchange but have the risk to trigger tetramer aggregation.
-In some cases, working with concentrations lower than 20 μM may be beneficial. - 5.
-The Reference Peptide binds to HLA-A24:02 with high affinity and typically undergoes a > 95% exchange when used at a final 20 μM solution (see Table 4).
-It can be included in the test for confirming that the QuickSwitchTM procedure has been correctly followed. - 6.
+However, some highly basic or acidic peptides may precipitate in DMSO and would require alternative buffers. - The final peptide concentration is 100 μM in this assay.
+Note that the peptide working concentration is higher than in most QuickSwitchTM kits (such as HLA-A02:01 QuickSwitchTM). - 5.
+The Reference Peptide can be included as a positive control for peptide exchange.
+As an example, the high affinity binding HLA-A01:01 Reference Peptide typically undergoes a > 90% exchange when used a final 100 μM solution (see Table 4). - This peptide exchange assay requires a longer reaction time unlike most QuickSwitchTM Quant kits. - 7.
 Tetramers obtained by peptide exchange are used directly for cell staining.
-However, the user may want to dialyze the tetramers to remove excess peptide, which may interfere with staining or cause tetramer aggregation.
-MBL recommends simultaneous staining of class I tetramer with anti-CD8 and other antibodies for 30 minutes at room temperature. - 7.
+However, the user may want to dialyze or desalt the tetramers to remove excess peptide, which may interfere with staining or cause tetramer aggregation.
+MBL recommends simultaneous staining of class I tetramer with anti-CD8 and other antibodies for 30 minutes at room temperature. - 8.
 Avidity of peptide-exchanged tetramers will depend on the percentage of peptide exchange.
-Classical tetramers made with monomers generated by folding always present 100% specific peptide and therefore display maximal avidity. - 8.
-The sequence of the HLA-A24:02 reference peptide is irrelevant.
-Exchanged tetramers generated with this peptide can therefore be used as negative controls in tetramer T cell stainings.
+Classical tetramers made with monomers generated by folding always present 100% specific peptide and therefore display

+- maximal avidity. - 9.
+The sequence of the HLA-A01:01 reference peptide is irrelevant.
+Exchanged tetramers generated with this peptide can therefore be used as negative controls in tetramer T cell stainings (see Fig. 10).